raiven0/php-whois/README.md

 - It houses 193 servers. / 193 tane sunucu barındırmaktadır.
 - System language is Turkish / Sistem dili Türkçe'dir
 - Open Source Codes - Açık kaynak kodları

+## Setup

+- Upload your files to your hosting as is.
+- Change the name of the file named `htaccess` to `.htaccess`